-This event is held in the spring off-campus and involves music and dancing.
+This event is held in the spring, on or off-campus, and involves a live DJ and dancing.
 Each year students vote on a theme and dress the part for a fun evening with friends or a date.
+It's like a second-chance prom!